lj-ditrapani/16-bit-computer-specification/timing.md

     - 2 word foreground tile row (8 pixels) (current/next)
       - note: in 1-layer mode this is used for the 2nd background tile
 - APU: audio and peripheral unit
-    - 5 to 8 audio registers
+    - 4 audio registers (4 more reserved for potential future expansion)
-    - 2 gamepad registers
+    - 2 gamepad registers (for 4 gamepads)
     - 2 keyboard registers
     - 4 serial registers (for cassette, floppy and linkHub use)